 The salesperson must provide you with a copy of the standard doorstep checklist before starting their sales pitch and before any sale is conducted.

-The CER recently introduced changes to this checklist, which is contained in the Suppliers Handbook, to introduce additional protections for consumers.
+The CRU recently introduced changes to this checklist, which is contained in the Suppliers Handbook, to introduce additional protections for consumers.

 Among other things, the checklist requires consumers to confirm that the doorstep salesperson:

 - Explained the energy offer / product they are signing them up to, and any discounts that will apply;

 - Provided the consumer with information about all charges that apply to the offer or product, including the standard unit rate and standing charge;

 - Explained how the consumer will be billed and how to pay the bill - i.e. over the counter, by direct debit, or level pay.